-To replace/refit the power switch (1), proceed as follows, (See Figure 22):
+To replace the power switch (2), follow these steps, (See Figure 21):

-- 1. Orient spade terminals 1a and 2a downwards and press the power switch into the clearance hole in the chassis.
-Apply pressure evenly top and bottom until the bezel rests against the chassis (7) wall. - 2.
-Connect the white wire (fig. 21, item 7a) extending from controller board terminal J1-1 to the lower right-hand power switch spade terminal labelled 1a and the black wire (fig. 18, item 7b) extending from controller board terminal J1-2 to the lower left-hand power switch spade terminal, labelled 2a. - 3.
-Connect the white wire (4a) from either the attached power cord, the A.C. inlet receptacle or the A.C. inlet receptacle / line filter to the upper right-hand power spade terminal labelled 1, and the black wire (4b) to the upper left-hand spade terminal labelled 2, nearest the pump. - 4.
-A dielectric strength test (Hi-Pot) and a protective bonding impedance test (ground continuity) should be performed on the STAT/M unit at this stage. - NOTE: These tests must be performed on the STATIM again once the work is completed and the cover has been returned to the unit. - 5.
-Plug the power cord (3) into the wall receptacle and turn the power switch (2) ON.
-Observe the LCD and indicator lights to determine that power is present.
+- 1. From a position at the rear of the unit, orient spade terminals 1a and 2a downwards and press the power switch into the clearance hole in the chassis (7).
+Apply pressure evenly top and bottom until the bezel rests against the chassis wall. - Connect the white wire (12) extending from Controller Board (13) terminal J1-1 to the lower right-hand power switch spade terminal labelled 1a and the black (14) wire extending from Controller Board terminal J1-2 to the lower left-hand power switch spade terminal, labelled 2a. - 3.
+Connect the white wire (9) from the line filter (3) or the A.C. inlet receptacle (4) to the upper right-hand power spade terminal labelled 1, and the black wire (10) from either the attached power cord or the A.C. inlet receptacle to the upper left-hand spade terminal labelled 2, nearest the pump (11). - 4.
+Reinstall the compressor assembly (6) using the four screws (5) retained from disassembly.
+Do not bend the thermocouple leads (7). - 5.
+A dielectric strength test (Hi-Pot) AND a protective bonding impedance test (ground continuity) must be performed on the STAT/M when the work is completed and after the cover has been returned to the unit.